ds610/PES1UG24CS152-pes-vcs/README.md

 ### Branching and Checkout

-Q5.1 — Implementing pes checkout <branch>
+Q5.1 — Branching and Checkout
-What files change in .pes/:

-File	Change
-.pes/HEAD	Updated to ref: refs/heads/<branch>
-.pes/index	Rebuilt from the target commit's tree Working directory	Files created / overwritten / deleted to match What makes it complex:

-Handling untracked files that might be clobbered by the checkout File ↔ directory path transitions requiring careful ordering of deletions and creations The operation must be atomic — a crash mid-way must not leave HEAD and index out of sync

-Q5.2 — Detecting "Dirty Working Directory" Conflicts Algorithm (index + object store only, no re-hashing):

-For each index entry, call stat() on the working file Compare mtime and size against the stored values — any mismatch = dirty Walk the target branch's commit → tree → blob chain to find what that path should be If the file is dirty and differs between branches → refuse checkout Metadata comparison (mtime + size) is sufficient; no re-hashing of file contents needed.
+A branch in Git is represented as a file in .git/refs/heads/ that stores the latest commit hashof that branch.
+To implement pes checkout <branch>, the system must update .pes/HEADtopoint to the selected branch (e.g., ref: refs/heads/<branch>).
+Then, it must read the commit hash from .pes/refs/heads/<branch>, retrieve the corresponding tree object, and update theworking directory to match that snapshot.
+This involves deleting files not present in the target tree and restoring files that exist in it.
+The operation is complex because it must carefully synchronize the working directory, index, and object store without losing user data.
+Handlinguntracked files, nested directories, and partially modified files adds further complexity.

+Q5.2 — Dirty Working Directory Detection
+To detect conflicts during checkout, the system must compare the working directory withtheindex and the target branch.
+First, for each tracked file in the index, compute its current hashfrom the working directory and compare it with the stored hash in the index.
+If they differ, thefile is considered modified (dirty).
+Next, compare the index version of the file with the versionin the target branch’s tree.
+If the file differs between branches and is also modified locally, checkout must refuse to proceed to avoid overwriting changes.
+This approach uses only theindex (for current tracked state) and object store (for committed versions) to safely detect conflicts.

-Q5.3 — Detached HEAD State
+Q5.3 — Detached HEAD
-What happens when committing in detached HEAD:

-Commits are written normally to the object store
-No branch file (refs/heads/*) is updated — only HEAD itself advances with each commit On switching away, those commits become unreachable to normal commands
-Recovery:

-Via reflog — which records every HEAD movement
-Read the old commit hash from the reflog, then run pes branch <new-branch> <hash> to create a branch pointing at those commits before GC removes them
+A detached HEAD occurs when .pes/HEAD contains a direct commit hash instead of a branch reference.
+In this state, new commits can still be created, but they are not associatedwith any branch.
+As a result, these commits can become unreachable if the user switches branches, eventually leading to their deletion during garbage collection.
+To recover suchcommits, the user can create a new branch pointing to the current commit.
+This reattaches the commits to a branch andpreventsthem from being lost.
 ### Garbage Collection and Space Reclamation

-**Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
-Describe an algorithm to find and delete these objects.
-What data structure would you use to track "reachable" hashes efficiently?
-For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.

-**Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
-Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
-How does Git's real GC avoid this?
+Q6.1 — Garbage Collection Algorithm
+Garbage collection identifies and removes unreachable objects from the object store.
+Thealgorithm begins by collecting all root references, such as branch heads in .pes/refs/heads/.
+From each commit, it traverses the commit graph recursively, marking all reachable commits, trees, and blobs.
+A hash set is used to efficiently track visited objects and avoid duplicate processing.
+After traversal, the system scans all objects in .pes/objects/ and deletes those not present in the reachable set.
+For a repository with 100,000 commits and 50 branches, traversal typically visits each commit once, along with associated trees and blobs, resulting in roughlyafew hundred thousand total objects

+Q6.2 — GC Race Condition
+Running garbage collection concurrently with a commit operation is dangerous due to raceconditions.
+For example, while a commit is being created, its objects (tree and blob) may bewritten but not yet referenced by any branch.
+If GC runs at this moment, it may consider theseobjects unreachable and delete them.
+The commit operation would then reference missing objects, corrupting the repository.
+Git avoids this by using mechanisms such as object locking, temporary files, and atomic renaming.
+Objects are first written to temporary locations andonlymade visible after being fully created.
+Additionally, Git ensures GC does not run concurrentlywith critical operations, preventing such inconsistencies.

 ---